Fantastic Beasts 3 crew member reveals that morale was low and people were not happy with Warner Brothers decision to fire Johnny Depp.

 “It’s politics and everybody knows it,” a Fantastic Beasts 3 crew member speaks out about Warner Brothers decision to fire beloved Hollywood veteran Johnny Depp who was supposed to play Grindelwald in the upcoming movie.

 “The atmosphere changed dramatically when we learned that Depp would not be returning to the set,” the crew member disclosed.
-“I know it sounds dramatic but the first day of shooting without him really felt like a funeral.
+“I know it sounds dramatic but the first day of filming without him really felt like a funeral.
 I think it felt that way because we [cast and crew] were given strict instructions not to talk about it.”

 According to the insider the entire cast and crew had to sign a Non-Disclose Agreement which stipulated that they were not allowed to discuss Johnny Depp to media or at any press events.